Lukmanern/DirectoryMapper/README.md

 The recursion depth is capped at 100 to prevent potential stack overflows.
 If this limit is reached, the program will print ::::::::::MAX PRINT:::::::::: and terminate.

 Don't forget to change `baseDir` value

-## Error Handling

-Errors are handled by the ErrorHandler function, which logs the error and exits the program.